DeepRank/deeprank2/docs/getstarted.md

 )
 ```

 By default, the Trainer class creates the folder `./output` and uses `HDF5OutputExporter`.
-In the latter case, results are saved in `output_exporter.hdf5` both during the training (`.train()`) and during the testing (`.test()`) phases. `output_exporter.hdf5` contains Groups which refer to each phase, e.g. `training` and `testing` if both were run, only one of them otherwise.
-Training here includes validation as well.
+In the latter case, results are saved in `output_exporter.hdf5` both during the training (`.train()`) and during the testing (`.test()`) phases. `output_exporter.hdf5` contains Groups which refer to each phase, e.g. `training` and `testing` if both are run, only one of them otherwise.
+Training phase includes validation results as well.
 The HDF5 file can then be read as a [Pandas Dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html):

 ```python
 import os